jaywithabeanie/OriginsMods/README.md

 Name | Description
 ---- | -----------
-Simple Voice Chat | Adds a voice chat feature to Minecraft Xaero's Minimap | Adds a minimap to the screen
+AppleSkin | Adds information about food in the inventory HUD Inventory Profiles Next | Adds the ability to sort and move items in and through various inventories quickly ShulkerBoxToolTip | Adds a tooltip when hovering over a Shulker box, allowing the player to see its contents Simple Voice Chat | Adds a voice chat feature to Minecraft Xaero's Minimap | Adds a minimap to the screen
-Xaero's Worldmap | Adds a world map that can be accessed to map out explored regions
+Xaero's Worldmap | Adds a world map that can be accessed to map out explored regions WTHIT (+ Horse Addon) | Adds a tooltip when looking at a block or entity to possibly determine its type, health and additional information